delabassee/bacasable/kotlin.md

 # Serverless Kotlin with Fn Project

 This post describes how to add additional languages in [Fn Project](https://github.com/fnproject/) and uses Kotlin as an example.
-If you just want to know how to use Kotlin to write functions on top of Fn, you can skip the next section and go directly to the [Serverless Kotlin](#ServerlessKotlin) section.
+If you just want to know how to use Kotlin to write functions on top of Fn, you can skip the next section and go directly to the [Serverless Kotlin](#Serverless-Kotlin) section below.

 The goal of a Function Development Kit (FDK) is to simplify the development of functions for a given language.
 For example, the Java FDK allows the development of (Java-based) functions using typical Java tools (ex.
 Maven for building the function and manage its dependencies, JUnit for testing this function, etc.).
 Some FDKs are also adding extra capabilities like [Data Binding for function input and output](https://github.com/fnproject/fdk-java/blob/master/docs/DataBinding.md), [Fn Flow](https://github.com/fnproject/flow) support, etc. Fn Project will come with various FDKs: [Java](https://github.com/fnproject/fdk-java), Go, Python, Ruby, Node (experimental) and Rust (experimental).